-I myself have written seven letters to friends asking for reconciliation and forgiveness.
-Two have been returned for insufficient address; the others have not responded; yet I continue to pray for them and hold out hope for reconciliation and if not, that they have accepted my best wishes.
+I had written seven letters to friends asking for reconciliation and forgiveness.
+Two were returned for insufficient address; the others did not responded; yet I continue to pray for them and hold out hope for reconciliation and if not, that they have accepted my best wishes.

 Jesus, You have given us a New Commandment,

 To Love one another as You have loved us.

 And I know I fall short all the time.

 I have hurt people and have tried to make amends to some.

 If we would just rely on your strength and grace, Jesus,

 They will know we are Christians by our love.

 Allow us—allow me—the grace to do so in the Church